Gositi/discord-fs/README.md

 - Fix bugs or minor issues as they appear

 ### Next minor release (dev branch)
+- Use Discord's API directly instead of going through the discord.py library.

+### Future minor releases
 - Encryption of files (with obfuscation of filenames) and file integrity verification

-### Future minor releases
 - Implement directories
 - Cache files for a short while after closing them to save time on up- and downloads